pitt-cdm/twine--shore-leave/README.md

-_Shore Leave_ by Nicole Dash, Beth Johnson, Margaret Palko, and Jenny Herle
+_Shore Leave_ by Nicole Dash, Beth Johnson, Margaret Palko, and Jenny Herrle

 Can you survive?
 Your cruise ship crashes and your lifeboat lands on an island.
 In order to survive, you must make all the right decisions.
 Every choice is crucial, deciding whether or not you live.
 To see if you can survive, play [Island Survival]( https://pitt-cdm.github.io/twine--shore-leave/)